 10. Soak up some culture atÌý

 If modern art is more your thing, look no further than the Ikon Gallery.
-Free to enter, you can discover a whole range of weird and wonderful contemporary artists.
-When you’re tired out from scratching your head and saying, ‘but what does it *mean*??’, you can fuel up at the excellentÌý on site and explore the gift shop that features fancy coffee table books and locally made items.
+Free to enter, you can discover a whole range of exciting contemporary artists.
+When you’re tired out from the thought-provoking exhibitions, you can fuel up at the excellentÌý on site and explore the gift shop that features fancy coffee table books and locally made items.

 Have you discovered any other great places or activities for free in ̽»¨Ö±²¥?
 Take a look at our tips onÌýlife in ̽»¨Ö±²¥ to get some more inspiration for what you can get up to!